hyeong01/Portfolio/README.md

 [Final Presentation](https://velog.io/@hyeong/COVID-19-CT-SCAN-Data)

-A graduate level research that developed methods to diagnose COVID-19 with CT scans of lungs infected with COVID-19
+A graduate level research that developed methods to diagnose COVID-19 with CT scans of lungs infected with COVID-19 <br>
 * Collaborated with graduate students to expansively apply diverse deep learning, statistical machine learning, and visualization methods to COVID-19 diagnosis
 * Final project for the semester
 ##